02-80365588: jenny@childthink.org

 We provide a confidential detailed report to you and can diagnose difficulties for NDIS funding or school purposes.
+We can also confidentially work with the patient with no diagnosis or report if you prefer.

 At 2 months of age most babies: